 Updated: July 6, 2020 - If you’re not taking advantage of the power of infographics when it comes to your content marketing strategy, you’re seriously missing out!
-Since 2012, search volumes for infographics have increased over 800 percent—yes, eight hundred!
+Since 2012, search volumes for infographics have increased by over 800 percent—yes, eight hundred!

-Not only are infographics visually appealing and fun to look at, they’re also an extremely effective marketing tool.
+Not only are infographics visually appealing and fun to look at, but they’re also an extremely effective marketing tool.

 Here are eight benefits of infographics and why you can’t afford to give them a blind eye.